 When you travel, please have the following documents in your carry-on bag:

-- Valid passport with an official F-1 visa sticker
+- Valid passport with an official F-1 visa stamp

 - Your original I-20 issued by Northeastern University